 Students should use an advising appointment with their GS advisor to discuss their interests and options.
 A student's advisor can help in thinking about the important questions to consider when choosing a major.
-Also, they should consider visiting the departments in which they are interested: review their undergraduate handbook (several departments have these), meet with the Director of Undergraduate Studies or another faculty member in the department, and look at departmental websites.
-Many departments and programs host open houses for potential majors during February and March: watch for announcements on the GS DOS News email about these or contact a department directly to find out if an open house is scheduled.
+Students should also consider visiting the departments in which they are interested, review their undergraduate handbook (several departments have these), meet with the Director of Undergraduate Studies or another faculty member in the department, and look at departmental websites.
+Many departments and programs host open houses for potential majors during February and March; watch for announcements in the twice-weekly DOS News and Announcements email or contact a department directly to find out if an open house is scheduled.